Okabe-Rintarou-0/Minik8s/README.md

 with the whole system.

 `Pleg manager` is responsible for monitoring the statuses of pods and creating corresponding `ple`(namely **Pod Life Event**).
-The statuses come from cache maintained by `status manager`, and `ple` will be pushed into a channel called `plegCh`.
-Then `ple` will be received by `pod worker manager` and it will create corresponding pod work and dispatch it to a worker.
+The statuses come from the cache maintained by `status manager`.
+And a `ple` will be pushed into a channel called `plegCh`.
+Then the `ple` will be received by `pod worker manager` and it will create corresponding pod work and dispatch it to a worker.
 #### Core: How to create a pod